 Publishing consultancy work includes a review of the publishing sector in Ukraine for the British Council (2020-2021), and the development of an author diversity report & toolkit for the UK Publishers Association (2021).
 Emma has spoken on industry panels and at publishing conferences including the Salon du Livre in Geneva, the London Book Fair, the Emirates Literary Festival and the Abu Dhabi International Book Fair.
 She regularly chairs literary events, including at the Primadonna Festival and the National Centre for Writing, and programmes the Low House Litfest.

 Emma lives in Suffolk.

 “I was spurred to establish Laxfield Literary Associates in part by a report published in April 2020, which called for more literary agents to move outside of London in order to make the route to publication more accessible and representative.
 The Common People report also included testimonials from authors whose experience of agents was a negative one, and who felt that the agenting process was closed to them, unnecessarily secretive and difficult to navigate.
 I wished to establish my own agency to build on the spirit of collaboration and openness which represents the best of the publishing industry and, above all, to provide each author with the bespoke support they need.”

 WHAT WE DO:

-We provide representation for authors in Norfolk and Suffolk, as well as writers from under-represented backgrounds.
-We are particularly interested in working with authors based in Africa, the Middle East and Central Asia.
+We provide representation for authors in Norfolk and Suffolk, and writers from under-represented backgrounds.
+We are particularly interested in working with authors based in Africa & the Caribbean, the Middle East, Afghanistan and Ukraine.
 We provide a complete agency service, with a focus on author care, dialogue and transparency.